 - All students seeking licensure in Massachusetts must pass the Massachusetts Performance Assessment for Leadership (MA-PAL).
 The University will advise unlicensed private school teachers who are seeking state licensure in administration of this requirement.

-Certificate in Educational Policy Development
+M.Ed. with Certificate in Educational Policy Development

 The Certificate in Educational Policy Development equips current and aspiring leaders in schools and community-based organizations to leverage dramatic organizational change.
 Through a series of three courses and a Reflection Seminar, participants develop a sophisticated appreciation of how policies shape the cultural norms and day-to-day practices at both a micro level (e.g., within institutions) and a macro level (e.g., within a school district, a city, or a state).
 The goal of the program is to help leaders develop their repertoire of skills to use policy levers to creatively and effectively advance organizational goals.